 Our 3-year old requested we start at the top this time, so we took the glass elevator up to the fifth floor.
 The animal theme extends all the way to the top floor and we spent a lot of time looking at survival strategies of animals, including some good exhibits on extinction.
 As usual, there was plenty of interesting stuff for the kids, including a full room of interactive displays and activities for the kids to have fun with.

 We skipped some of the boring ceramics and design rooms, but we always have time for Egyptian artifacts.
 The kids have read enough books about mummies that they always love seeing more.
-We had a good laugh when our three-year old walked into the East Asia room and asked quite correctly, “Is that Bhudda?”.
-(They learned about Bhudda when we traveled to Thailand with kids the year previously).
+We had a good laugh when our three-year old walked into the East Asia room and asked quite correctly, “Is that Buddha?”.
+(They learned about Buddha when we traveled to Thailand with kids the year previously).

 The room about Energy was a lot of fun for the kids.
 The feature display is a human-sized hamster wheel which kids run on to create enough electricity to turn on the overhead lights.